 Your creations have been exhibited worldwide – from Los Angeles to New York and from Amsterdam to London and you have also had numerous exhibitions.
 What’s the secret of your success?

 In art, everything has been said.
 I believe that the artist’s task is to understand contemporaneity.
 The most serious error, in my opinion, is to give an anachronistic or futuristic interpretation of reality.
 The first fossilises ideas, the latter will be perceived wrongly.

 Relating through concrete as a medium makes the concept seem familiar.
 Cement is part of our everyday life at any latitude.

 This is how you describe your art in a previous interview: “My work focuses on research and documentation of the world of hip-hop.
-This philosophy of life is now no longer relegated to just US boundaries, but rather it can be found at any latitude.” – what caught you in the hip-hop world, why this genre?

 My research brings me a document on the stereotypes that crowd the music genre, from which I “feed” while I paint: hip-hop.